marconi1964/Linux-kernel/README.md

-# Linux Kernel
+# Linux kernel
 Collection of Linux kernel from internet, trying to contribute as far as I reach reach at the age of 50.
-The major reference site is
+The major reference sites are

 * http://oldlinux.org/
 * http://www.examw.com/linux/all/200572/    /* Linux 0.11 boot strap flow in Simplified Chinese */